Herman000s/arducam_nav/README.md

 Note that if the value of register 0x3030 is reduced too much, the camera "freezes" with error value of 65318 (0xFF26, USB_CAMERA_TIMEOUT_ERROR) -> to recover from this scenario, camera needed to be first powered off and the back on.
  - Values that were used at the time when this error occurred was 0x157C for register 0x300C and 0x000C for register 0x3030!

+With above setup, usb data errors have not been recorded during several program re-runs (except 1 usb data error that always occurs when program starts!).
+Note that even when register value of 0x3030 is icreased and errors at some program re-run start to appear, images can still be processed at a relatively good pace due to the lower fps caused by the value in register 0x300C.